 Perhaps the truest test of the changing attitudes toward vermouth can be seen in the way drinkers are consuming it.
 Once relegated almost entirely to cocktails in the U.S., vermouth is starting to be appreciated on its own.
 Quady says he’s had requests from restaurants to serve his vermouth on tap, similar to the way Sutton Cellars vermouth is served at Alembic in San Francisco.
 “I don’t think they’d be doing that if they were only thinking of putting it in cocktails,” Quady says.
 “This is kind of mind-boggling to me.”

-e shifts in vermouth’s fortunes are obviously welcome, but still surprising.
+For Quady, the shifts in vermouth’s fortunes are obviously welcome, but still surprising.
 This spring, Quady took his vermouths to a wine festival in London and was astounded at what he saw.
 “Everybody wanted to try the vermouth, and they were drinking it straight, just chilled—that never used to happen,” he says.
 “Even professionals in the wine industry didn’t really know what it was, and now they’re seeking it out.
 The ground has really changed.”